ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 ---
 title: Functional Optics for Modern Java - Part 2
-date: 2026-01-05 00:00:00 Z
+date: 2026-01-16 00:00:00 Z
 categories:
 - Tech
 tags:
 - Java, Functional Programming, Optics
 author: magnussmith
-summary: This article dives deep into the three core optic types - lenses for product types, prisms for sum types, and traversals for collections.
+summary: We continue the series by diving deeper into the three core optics - lenses for product types, prisms for sum types, and traversals for collections.
 image: magnussmith/assets/mfj_logo.jpg
 ---